dgroomes/browser-extension-framework/README.md

 * [ ] Update the overall instructions.
 Especially since I started bundling the source code files into a "bundle" (because we're compiling TypeScript into 'entrypoint'-like files), the instructions have gotten stale.
 Also the whole 'RPC sub-framework' isn't really clear anymore.
-* [x] DONE Stop using import maps for differentiating between Chromium/Firefox things.
-When it comes to publishing this library, I don't want to publish a Firefox artifact separately from a Chromium one.
-Node tooling is not equipped for consuming multi-flavor artifacts.
 * [ ] Debugging in Firefox is broken for me on my mac.
 I can't get it to show logs or sources, even when I try an official extension example like 'beastify'.
 It does not work like the [Extension workshop docs](https://extensionworkshop.com/documentation/develop/debugging/#debugging-popups) say it should.
 I need to try on my Windows computer.
-* [x] DONE Remove Deno for NPM and Webpack.
-It was a rewarding experience and a quick start.
-But I need to understand a build a prototypical library and user/developer experience.
-There are so many quirks of browser-based JS modules that I can't afford to stray from mainstream.

 Finished items: